Commentary on rainfall probabilities based on 'phases' of the SOI

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.

-The Department of Science, Information Technology and Innovation (DSITI) provides outlooks for the summer period (November to March).
-The outlooks for summer rainfall are based on conditions leading up to summer, including the state of the El Niño–Southern Oscillation (ENSO) phenomenon and factors which alter the impact of ENSO on Queensland rainfall (i.e. the more slowly changing extra-tropical sea-surface temperature (SST) pattern in the Pacific Ocean).
-The DSITI Monthly Climate Statement for December 2017 is available.
+The Department of Environment and Science (DES) provides outlooks for the summer period (November to March).
+The outlooks for summer rainfall are based on conditions leading up to summer, including the state of the El Niño–Southern Oscillation (ENSO) phenomenon and factors which alter the impact of ENSO on Queensland rainfall (i.e. the more slowly changing extra-tropical sea-surface temperature pattern in the Pacific Ocean).
+The DES Monthly Climate Statement for December 2018 is now available.